 - Economic and Humanitarian perspectives to conflict and peace

 All applications must be submitted using the online application portal.

-Fellows must be willing to attend at least one workshop sponsored by the SSRC each year that are intended to help early-career faculty produce scholarly publications.
-We anticipate awarding as many as 45 fellowships in total across all categories each year.
+Fellows must be willing to attend at least one workshop sponsored by the SSRC each year that are intended to help early-career faculty produce scholarly engage in scholarly reflections, writing and publications.
+We anticipate awarding up to 45 fellowships in total across all categories each year.

 For inquiries or technical questions pertaining to the online application portal, please contact SSRC staff from the Next Generation Social Sciences in Africa Program: email@example.com.

 The program is funded by Carnegie Corporation of New York.